PKelly429/PKelly429.github.io/docs/RTS Prototype/Fog of War - Vision Calculations.md

-We need to keep track of what areas of the map the player is able to see for the fog of war.
-Then we can write that data to a texture and use a shader to render the fog of war.
+To get our Fog of War working we need to keep track of what areas of the map the player is able to see.
+Once we know what grid cells are visible, we can write that data to a texture and use a shader to render the fog of war.

 ## Resources:

 [implementing fog of war for rts game in unity](https://blog.gemserk.com/2018/08/27/implementing-fog-of-war-for-rts-games-in-unity-1-2/)

-[riot games fog of war story](https://technology.riotgames.com/news/story-fog-and-war) [visibility](https://www.redblobgames.com/articles/visibility/)
+[riot games fog of war story](https://technology.riotgames.com/news/story-fog-and-war)

+[visibility](https://www.redblobgames.com/articles/visibility/)

 # Basic Solution